Alex-Cultrera/Alex-Cultrera/README.md

 🛠️ I work with Java, Spring, MySQL, AWS, Hibernate, Thymeleaf, React, JavaScript, HTML, and CSS.

-🔭 I focus on building scalable, performance-optimized web applications, including implementing Thymeleaf for MVC-based views and Hibernate mapping for seamless back-end integration.
-I am passionate about continuous learning and applying new technologies to solve complex challenges.
+🔭 I focus on building scalable, performance-optimized web applications.
+I am experienced in building MVC-based views, including Thymeleaf for server-side rendering as well as React for dynamic, client-side interfaces, and I implement Hibernate mapping for seamless back-end integration.
+I am passionate about continuous learning and applying new technologies to solve complex challenges, and have a growing interest in React and AWS.
 Additionally, I bring over a decade of experience in project management, operations, sales, and digital marketing, which gives me with a unique, well-rounded perspective on both technical and business challenges.

 🤝 Let's connect and explore how I may be able to optimize workflows and tackle complex challenges for you and your organization.